livepeer/go-livepeer/doc/ai-subnet.md

 ## Off-chain Setup

-For testing and development purposes, it's a good practice to first run the Orchestrator and Gateway nodes **off-chain**.
-This allows you to quickly test the _AI Subnet_ and ensure that your Orchestrator and Gateway are functioning correctly before connecting them to the **on-chain** [Livepeer protocol](https://livepeer.org/).
+For testing and development purposes, it's a good practice first to run the Orchestrator and Gateway nodes **off-chain**.
+This allows you to quickly test the _AI Subnet_ and ensure that your Orchestrator and Gateway nodes function correctly before connecting them to the **on-chain** [Livepeer protocol](https://livepeer.org/).

 ### Orchestrator Setup